 Participants live on-campus and participate in the life of the academic community.
 Housing is available in rooms and in desert or prairie shelters (experimental dwellings designed and built by students on both campuses).
 Alternately, rooms or small apartments are available for students based on availability, including those for students with spouses/partners.
 Locker room facilities, access to the William Wesley Peters Library and reading space are also provided.

-Taliesin West is the main campus of the Frank Lloyd Wright School of Architecture.
+Taliesin West is the main campus of The Architecture School at Taliesin.
 The buildings rest on 500 acres of preserved Sonoran Desert with spectacular views.
 The seamless relationship between the structures and the desert encourages the study of the desert ecology, the experience of the poetic power of the landscape, and the insights available to the architect from nature.

 Taliesin in Spring Green, Wisconsin, the original site of the School, comprises over 600 acres of rolling hills and fertile valleys adjacent to the scenic Wisconsin River.
 Activities include hiking, biking, canoeing, swimming, numerous cultural events, and theater.